Human Services Software M&A: A Founder's Guide to the 2025-26 Market

 The CaseWorthy-Eccovia Consolidation

 The most significant recent transaction in human services software was CaseWorthy's acquisition of Eccovia, announced on 12 February 2025.
-Backed by private equity firm STG, this deal combined CaseWorthy's case management platform (serving over 735 customers) with Eccovia's solutions for case management and data analytics (serving more than 160 clients).
+Backed by private equity firm STG, the deal combined CaseWorthy's case management platform with Eccovia's case management and data analytics products.

 Findhelp's Expansion Through Acquisition

-Findhelp (formerly Aunt Bertha) acquired Kiip in July 2024, adding technology that simplifies access to social services and benefits.
-Kiip, founded in 2021, specialised in reducing administrative burdens for at-risk populations and community-based organisations by providing free document storage, application assistance, and transparency in service processes.
+Findhelp, formerly Aunt Bertha, acquired Kiip in July 2024, adding technology that simplifies access to social services and benefits.
+Kiip specialized in reducing administrative burden for at-risk populations and community-based organizations through document storage, application assistance, and service-process visibility.

-The acquisition expanded Findhelp's platform, which serves over 46 million users and connects individuals with social services providers.
-Financial terms were not disclosed, but the deal exemplifies how social care platforms are acquiring complementary capabilities to build comprehensive solutions.
+The acquisition expanded Findhelp's platform, which connects individuals with social services providers.
+Financial terms were not disclosed, but the deal shows how social care platforms can acquire workflow tools that make referrals, eligibility, and benefits access more usable.

 The Netsmart Mega-Deal in Waiting

 The sector's most closely watched potential transaction is the anticipated sale of Netsmart Technologies.
-In January 2024, Reuters reported that owners GI Partners and TA Associates were exploring a sale that could value Netsmart at over $5 billion, including debt.
-The company was expected to generate approximately $250 million in EBITDA in 2024.
+In January 2024, Reuters reported that owners GI Partners and TA Associates were exploring a sale that could value Netsmart at over $5 billion, including debt, and that the company was expected to generate approximately $250 million in EBITDA in 2024.

-According to PE Hub, GI Partners and TA Associates are reportedly preparing to launch the sale process in early 2026, with Goldman Sachs and William Blair engaged as advisers.
-Potential buyers may include other private equity firms, and the transaction would represent one of the largest ever in human services and behavioural health technology.
+According to PE Hub, GI Partners and TA Associates are reportedly preparing to launch the sale process in early 2026, with Goldman Sachs and William Blair engaged as advisors.
+If completed near reported expectations, the transaction would be a major benchmark for human services and behavioral health technology.

-Netsmart, founded in 1968, serves community-based healthcare centres, behavioural health organisations, and human services providers.
+Netsmart serves community-based healthcare centers, behavioral health organizations, and human services providers.
 Its platform includes electronic health records, telehealth, analytics, and population health management tools.

-The creation of Bonterra in 2022 through the combination of four social-impact software companies (Social Solutions, EveryAction, CyberGrants, and Network for Good) represented a landmark consolidation in the broader social impact technology space.
-Bonterra's human services offerings, built on the Apricot case management platform originally developed by Social Solutions, serve healthcare organisations and human services agencies with customisable dashboards, referral capabilities, and compliance tools.
+The creation of Bonterra in 2022 through the combination of social-impact software companies including Social Solutions, EveryAction, CyberGrants, and Network for Good represented a landmark consolidation in the broader social impact technology space.
+Bonterra's human services offerings, built on the Apricot case management platform originally developed by Social Solutions, serve healthcare organizations and human services agencies with dashboards, referral capabilities, and compliance tools.

 Other Notable Transactions

-The behavioural health sub-sector has seen more cautious activity.
-The Mertz Taggart Q2 2025 Behavioral Health M&A Report noted only 31 transactions in Q2 2025, the lowest since the pandemic began, with PE firms increasingly keeping deals private due to regulatory scrutiny.
+The behavioral health sub-sector has seen more cautious activity.
+The Mertz Taggart Q2 2025 Behavioral Health M&A Report noted 31 transactions in Q2 2025, the lowest quarterly total since the pandemic began, with more deals remaining private amid regulatory scrutiny.

 Valuation Benchmarks